Retrospective

 • before or after renovations

-These reports can be relied upon during negotiations, mediation or court proceedings.
+These retrospective property valuations can be relied upon during mediation, negotiation or court proceedings.

 Insurance Claims & Disputes

-When a claim relates to a past event, insurers or legal representatives may require evidence of the property’s value at the time of loss or damage.
+When a claim relates to a past event, insurers may require a retrospective valuation of property to assess market value at the time of loss or damage.

 Litigation & Legal Matters

-• a clearly stated market value as at that date
+• clearly stated retrospective market value as at the nominated date

-• a professional PDF report suitable for ATO, legal and audit purposes
+• a formal PDF report suitable for ATO, legal and audit purposes

 How Far Back Can a Retrospective Valuation Go?

-Retrospective valuations can be prepared many years after the valuation date, provided sufficient historical data is available.
+Retrospective valuations can be prepared many years after the nominated date, provided sufficient historical data is available.

-Valuers rely on archived sales records, market data and supporting documentation to reconstruct market conditions accurately.
+Valuers rely on archived sales records, government data, title information and market evidence to reconstruct historical market value accurately.

 Are Retrospective Valuations Accepted by the ATO?

 Yes.
-When prepared by a qualified independent valuer using accepted valuation standards and supported by evidence, retrospective valuations are commonly relied upon by accountants and submitted to the ATO.
+A retrospective valuation prepared by a qualified independent valuer using accepted professional standards is commonly relied upon by accountants and submitted to the ATO for CGT and compliance purposes.

 AI, Data & Retrospective Valuations

-Modern valuation analysis increasingly uses advanced data tools and AI-assisted research to analyse historical sales trends and market movements.
+Advanced data tools and AI-assisted research enhance historical sales analysis and trend modelling.

 However, AI does not replace certified valuers.

-At Propti, technology enhances accuracy — professional judgement delivers reliability.
+At Propti, technology enhances accuracy — professional judgement ensures defensibility.

 Frequently Asked Questions